akhil27051999/CI-Driven-Linux-Commands-Validation/README.md

 | `workflow_dispatch` | Manual trigger from GitHub UI                  |
 ------------------------------------------------------------------------

+## 🏁 Getting Started

+- ✅ Fork or Clone the repository.
+- 📝 Add or modify commands in the relevant .txt file.
+- 🔀 Push changes to trigger the workflow automatically.
+- ⚙️ Or, go to GitHub Actions and click “Run Workflow” manually.
+- 📊 Check the execution results under the Actions tab.
+-
 ## 📜 Commands Categories

 - ⚙️ Basic Commands    : Disk usage, file permissions, service status, directories